nix-community/pypi2nix/README.rst

 different python specific sources (``requirements.txt``, ``buildout.cfg``,
 ...).

-    The only way I can fix bugs with pypi2nix is if you report them.
-Ping me `@garbas`_ if you get stuck.
+    The only way we can fix bugs with pypi2nix is if you report them.
+Please create an issue if you discover problems.

 ``pypi2nix`` will (until further notice) only work with latest *unstable* channel.
-This is due to ongoing change in python infrastructure happening this year.
+This is due to ongoing changes in python infrastructure happening in nixpkgs.

 .. contents::